Home / Policy on the Use of Tufts University Name and Insignias

 The name “Tufts University” and how it is used affects both the institution as a whole and the individual members of the University community.
 Appropriate use of the name and insignias can benefit all, while inappropriate use may reflect negatively on both the institution and its individual members.

-Because of these far-reaching implications, oversight regarding the use of the University’s name and insignias, and the names of individual schools within the University (including web domain names that incorporate “Tufts” or the name of a Tufts school), will be conducted on an institutional level according to the principles and guidelines outlined in this policy.
+Because of the far-reaching implications, oversight regarding the use of the University’s name and insignias, and the names of individual schools within the University (including web domain names that incorporate “Tufts” or the name of a Tufts school) will be conducted on an institutional level according to the principles and guidelines outlined in this policy.

 The Office of University Counsel will coordinate all requests for use of the Tufts name and insignias, which are trademarks of the University.
-The Office of University Counsel is located in Ballou Hall, Third Floor, Medford, MA 02155, 617-627-3337.
+The Office of University Counsel is located in Ballou Hall, Third Floor, Medford, MA 02155 and requests for approval can be emailed to firstname.lastname@example.org.

-The Senior Vice President for University Relations is responsible for making final decisions on use of the Tufts name and insignias, including the names of individual units of the University.
+The Senior Vice President for University Relations is the individual responsible for making final decisions on use of the Tufts name and insignias, including the names of individual units of the University.

 General Guidelines and Procedures

-4. Use of the official Tufts logo will follow these guidelines and additionally must adhere to the graphic standards outlined in the university’s visual identity manual.
-In most cases such use will require review by the Office of Publications before printing or manufacturing is approved.
+Use of the official Tufts logo will follow these guidelines and additionally must adhere to the graphic standards outline in the University’s visual identity manual.
+In most cases, such use will require review by the Office of Marketing and Branding before printing or manufacturing is approved.
 The University name may not be used to create new logos and may not be integrated or combined with existing logos.
-Issues regarding co-branding must follow the guidelines above and require review by University Counsel, Public Relations and Publications.
+Issues regarding co-branding must follow the guidelines above and require review by University Counsel, Public Relations, and Marketing and Branding.

 Guidelines for Use of Name by Faculty, Staff, Students and Alumni